Coping with stress and anxiety of coronavirus can be quite challenging, especially if you already suffer from fear, worry and anxiety.

 On the other hand, logical thinking is helpful to deal with any situation including the coronavirus pandemic.
 Instead of feeling trapped by the coronavirus pandemic – and feeling sorry for yourself – take it as an opportunity to adapt a new, healthy lifestyle. – even though the emotional Acquired Self wants you to go back to the old, unhealthy lifestyle.

-Minimize the time spent on the Fearful News, especially the social media.
+Minimize the time spent on Fearful News, especially social media.
 You will be amazed how much free time you have once you are not enslaved by your so-called smart phone.
-Spend this precious time on the physical activities, instead of the mental activities.
+Spend this precious time on physical activities, instead of mental activities.
 Why?
 Because physical activities keep you in the bliss of the real NOW – the source of inner peace and joy.

-Parents, enjoy your children while they are at home even though you may be annoyed to deal with them all day long.
+Parents – enjoy your children while they are at home even though you may be annoyed dealing with them all day long.
 The best part of parenting – even though it may seem challenging at times – is to spend actual time with your children.
 They will get to know you better.
 It will create a stronger bond between you and your child.
-They sponge off you, as we parents know it very well.
+They sponge off you, as we parents know very well.
 It will help them to grow into well-grounded, joyful and confident grown-ups.

-Teenagers and young adults, enjoy your stay at home, even though the concept of teenage and young adulthood in your head may torment you being at home.
+Teenagers and young adults – enjoy your stay at home, even though the concept of teenage and young adulthood in your head may torment you for being at home.
 Use logic and realize you are not a failure because you are living with your parents.
-On the contrary, you are probably saving a lot of money for the “rainy days.”
+On the contrary, you are probably saving a lot of money for “rainy days.”
 It also gives you an opportunity to get to know your parents better – even though they may be annoying at times.
-For details, please refer to my book, “Stress management For Teenagers, Parents and Teachers.”
+For details, please refer to my book, “Stress Management For Teenagers, Parents and Teachers.”

 Prepare your own food as “we are what we eat and how we think.”
 A truly heathy food is what you cook at home from healthy ingredients.
 If you have time – and many people do – grow your own vegetables and fruits.
 Cooking and gardening are a great way to be free of the “busy mind, the Acquired Self.”

 Go out for a walk by yourself – weather permitting – and pay attention to the “Now” in front of your eyes, not in your head.
 This is also a great way to be free of the “busy mind – the Acquired Self.”
-Also do meditation again at bedtime, about 15 minutes.
+Also, do meditation again at bedtime for about 15 minutes.
 It helps you to get restful sleep.

 Take “Now Breaks”